How to Draw With Ink, Basic Ink Drawing Skills & Techniques

 Learners will not need to use any apps or websites beyond the standard Outschool tools.

-Hello & Welcome!
-My name is Adria and I am a life-long mixed-media artist with a bachelor’s in art history and studio art.
+Hello and welcome to my teacher profile!
+My name is Adria, I am a life-long mixed-media artist with a bachelor’s in art history and studio art.
 I am an observational and free-hand artist.
-Observational art is an artistic process that emphasizes visual perception or...
+Observational art is an artistic process that emphasizes...